mariogemoll/mariogemoll.com/content/flow-matching.md

 As usual in machine learning we can initialize a neural network with random parameters and then try to tweak them using gradient descent and a lot of training data.
 What should our loss function be though?
-A natural choice is the means squared error between the output of the neural network and the actual value of the vector field.
+A natural choice is the mean squared error between the output of the neural network and the actual value of the vector field.

 One complication is that we need inputs at different $t$, but we only have training data for